jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

    }
 }
 ~~~~

+A second approach is to use duck typing in which the relationship of the
+object to its ancestors is not examined but the properties of the object
+are used instead to communicate an enhanced concept of type.
+For
+example, we might say that any object with an isbn and a title is a
+book.

 Duck typing is of course a much looser concept than an XML document's
 tag names and collisions are possible where objects co-incidentally